yanwenywan/typst-packages/wenyuan-campaign/0.1.0/template/main.typ

 Top level titles are placed at the top as _chapter titles_.
 Please ensure you pagebreak before a new chapter title else it will be placed wonky.

-This module uses various fonts:
+This module uses various fonts (#link("https://github.com/yanwenywan/typst-packages/tree/master/wenyuan-campaign/0.1.0/template/fonts")[Download them here]):

-- TeX Gyre Bonum is the main body and title text.
+- *TeX Gyre Bonum* is the main body and title text.
-- Scaly Sans is the sans-serif font that is used in comments.
-(Scaly Sans Caps for small caps)
+- *Scaly Sans* is the sans-serif font that is used in comments. (*Scaly Sans Caps* for small caps)
-- Royal Initalen is the drop-caps title font.
+- *Royal Initalen* is the drop-caps title font.
-- KingHwa_OldSong is the CJK font.
+- *KingHwa_OldSong* is the CJK font.

 `droplet` is needed for the drop caps.